Azure/aztk/docker-image/README.md

 NOTE: Currently, we do not supported private Docker repos.

 ## About the Dockerfile
-The Dockerfile is used to build the Docker images used by Azure Thunderbolt.
+The Dockerfile is used to build the Docker images used by this toolkit.

 You can modify this Dockerfile to build your own image.
 If you plan to do so, please continue reading the below sections.